 - At the time, the defendant knew he or she was resisting a law enforcement officer, or someone who is legally authorized to execute the process or duty

 Small actions of almost any kind can be interpreted as resistance.
-Things like tensing one’s arms when being handcuffed or refusing to obey verbal commands can persuade the arresting officer to add charges for resisting arrest without violence in Florida.
-Refusing to stand or place one’s hands behind one’s back, providing false information or an invalid ID are all considered acts of resisting arrest without violence.
+Things like tensing your arms when being handcuffed or refusing to obey verbal commands can persuade the arresting officer to add charges for resisting arrest without violence.
+Refusing to stand or place your hands behind your back, providing false information, or presenting an invalid ID are all considered acts of resisting arrest without violence.
 Hiding evidence can also prompt charges.

-A first-degree misdemeanor crime means that one can face up to a year in jail or up to 12 months of probation and a fine of up to $1,000.
-For a first-time offense, a conviction for Resisting without Violence in Florida will result in a permanent criminal record.
+A first-degree misdemeanor crime means you can face up to a year in jail or up to 12 months of probation and a fine of up to $1,000.
+For a first-time offense, a conviction for resisting without violence will result in a permanent criminal record.
 Aggravated factors such as disrespectful conduct can worsen the sentence if convicted.

 Resisting Arrest or an Officer with Violence

-The crime of resisting arrest with violence (Section 843.01) is a 3rd degree felony by Florida law, for which one faces a maximum sentence of 5 years in a Florida state prison or 5 years of probation, and a $5,000 fine.
-To prove this offense, the prosecution must be able to demonstrate the following beyond a reasonable doubt.
+The crime of resisting arrest with violence (Section 843.01) is a third-degree felony by Florida law, for which you face a maximum sentence of 5 years in a state prison or 5 years of probation, and a $5,000 fine.
+To prove this offense, the prosecution must be able to demonstrate the following beyond a reasonable doubt:

 - The defendant knowingly and willfully resisted, obstructed, or opposed the alleged victim by offering or doing violence toward him or her

-- The alleged victim was an officer or a person legally engaged in execution of legal process or lawful execution of a legal duty
+- The alleged victim was an officer or a person legally engaged in the execution of a legal process or the lawful execution of a legal duty

-- At the time of the offense the alleged victim was an officer or person legally authorized to engage in the execution of legal process or duty
+- At the time of the offense, the alleged victim was an officer or person legally authorized to engage in the execution of a legal process or duty

 - The defendant knew at the time that the alleged victim was legally authorized to execute such processes or duties

-How to Get a Resisting Arrest Charge Dropped in South Florida
+How to Get a Resisting Arrest Charge Dropped in Palm Beach County